jeyb/hackernews/README.md

       ...
 ```

-If your terminal is awesome, you can ⌘-click on the links to open them in a browser.
+If your terminal is awesome, you can ⌘-click or ⌘-double-click on the links to open them in a browser.

 ### License
 Copyright (c) 2011 Jey Balachandran